EU grid champion stuck in tangle of wires and pipes

 In the meantime, the networks sector is buzzing with merger activity.

-Snam leads a consortium set to pay 2.4 billion euros ($3.1 billion) for French gas grid TIGF, while German insurer Allianz and Canadian fund Borealis are paying 1.6 billion for Czech gas pipeline operator Net4Gas.
+Snam leads a consortium set to pay 2.4 billion euros (2 billion pounds) for French gas grid TIGF, while German insurer Allianz (ALVG.DE) and Canadian fund Borealis are paying 1.6 billion for Czech gas pipeline operator Net4Gas.

 PATCHWORK